Written by / 9/22/2016 / No comments / , , , , , ,

-WAYNE CRAWFORD IS 'JAKE SPEED' ALSO STARRING KAREN KOPINS
+WAYNE CRAWFORD PLAYS 'JAKE SPEED' STARRING KAREN KOPINS

-The plot of ROMANCING THE STONE involves a mousy female Romance/Adventure Western novelist living sad and single in Manhattan who, after her pretty, footloose blond sister is kidnapped, goes on an action-packed trip with a flawed yet dashing, handsome maverick who looks like her fictional hero, but only in silhouette...
+The plot of ROMANCING THE STONE involves a mousy female harlequin-style novelist living sad and single in Manhattan who, after her pretty, footloose blond sister is kidnapped, goes on an action-packed trip with a flawed yet dashing, handsome maverick who looks like her fictional hero, but only in silhouette...

-Up close, what New Yorker Karen Kopins (Jim Carrey's girl-next-door love interest in ONCE BITTEN) sees in supposed paperback icon JAKE SPEED, played by co-writer and producer Wayne Crawford (along with VALLEY GIRL producing partner Andrew Lane), is a scruffy con man: he and his partner, Dennis Christopher's Desmond, tricked her into thinking they could find her kidnapped blond sister...
-A very familiar plot-line only a year following the Michael Douglas/Kathleen Turner smash hit.
+Up close, what New Yorker Karen Kopins (Jim Carrey's girl in ONCE BITTEN) sees in supposed paperback icon JAKE SPEED, played by writer/producer Wayne Crawford (along with VALLEY GIRL partner Andrew Lane), is a scruffy con man: he and his partner, Dennis Christopher's Desmond, tricked her into thinking they could find her kidnapped blond sister: a very familiar plot-line only a year following the Michael Douglas/Kathleen Turner smash hit...

-This happens after an hour of hit/miss humor centering around the anti-chemistry between the title hero and his reluctant damsel, far from being distressed and basically carrying the movie, practically on her own – there's hardly a minute without her presence on-screen but there's plenty of time, including the fifteen minute New York setup, without Crawford's Jake, who resembles a leading man version of character-actor Ron Silver, semi-fitting the role as an instigator of circumstance, yet he never really, truly feels like the kind of leading man the ingenue, or the audience, can be completely safe with or entertained by – although he does have enough sneaky charm for Kopins to play off.
+There's hardly a minute without her presence but there's plenty of time, like the fifteen minute New York setup, without Crawford's Jake, who resembles a leading man version of character-actor Ron Silver, semi-fitting the role as an instigator of circumstance, yet he never really, truly feels like the kind of leading man the ingenue, or the audience, can be completely safe with or entertained by – although he does have enough sneaky charm for Kopins to play off...

-That is, except for the glossy, florid, synthesized score, representing the mid-eighties in the worst way and not fitting with the macho bedlam.
-But the real problem is the time spent on John Hurt as the quirky villain, a dapper and twisted millionaire slaver living large in Africa, where a lot of the film takes place, outside and in...
+A New World Picture, sans former exec Roger Corman, this low-budget ride doesn't seem constrained by a meager budget; that is, except for a glossy synthesized score, representing the mid-eighties in the worst way and not fitting with the macho bedlam... yet the real problem is the time spent on John Hurt as a dapper, twisted millionaire slaver living large in Africa, where a lot of the film takes place, outside and in...

-Obviously wanting to get their money's worth with a "name" like Hurt, the third act drags but is made up for during the genuinely bombastic finale – after Crawford and Kopins chew their way through ropes to free each other (like Woody Allen and Mia Farrow in BROADWAY DANNY ROSE), it's apparent the overdrive of machine guns firing within a crowded airfield, along with torpedo launchers and small planes and buildings exploding, makes up for the boring parts.
-But after watching JAKE twice, even the meantime kinda works.
+Obviously wanting to get their money's worth with a "name" like Hurt, the third act drags but is made up for during the genuinely bombastic finale – after Crawford and Kopins chew their way through ropes to free each other (ala BROADWAY DANNY ROSE), it's apparent the overdrive of machine guns firing within a crowded airfield, along with torpedo launchers and small planes and buildings exploding, makes up for the boring parts, and yet, after watching JAKE twice, even the meantime kinda works.

 Wayne Crawford enters the scene of WHITE GHOST: For THAT review click this link